-It was 20 years later and two women’s comments still hurt.
+It was twenty years later and those muffle voices still hurt.

 Until this morning.

-I love watching the old ice shows from my time at the Arborg Skating Club.
-However, my least favourite was the 1990 Arborg Ice Show: Movie Mania.
+I love watching the old ice shows and competitions my dad shot when I was younger.
+Although, he didn’t capture my least favourite solo from the 1990 Arborg Ice Show: Movie Mania.

 All 3 minutes and 30 seconds.

-And back in 1990, it was that girl in a hot pink dress with a white lace underskirt who received the applause.
+Because twenty years ago when the music stopped, it was the girl in a hot pink dress with a white lace underskirt who received applause.